bleroy/3d-junkyard/DecentXE/readme.md

 [x] Plate covers the whole width of the keyboard and conoles keys area [x] PCB made 1.75mm deeper to reach the case's fins on the back of the keyboard area [x] Remove legends from plate front so it's a uniform black between key caps

+**Revision 16.1**

+[x] Moved the cable slot and connector apart for easier assembly.
+[x] Rerouted the whole thing with wider power tracks.

 ## Options